Areas of Expertise

 Educational Goods: Values, Evidence, and Decision-Making is “an ambitious effort that succeeds in providing a fundamentally new way to talk about and, by dint of that, think about policy choices in education.” —Jeffrey R. Henig, Teachers College, Columbia University

 Sunny Ladd talks about an alternative to standardized testing that has shown great promise in other countries.

-Helen F. Ladd is the Susan B. King Professor of Public Policy Studies and professor of economics at Duke University’s Sanford School of Public Policy.
+Helen F. Ladd is the Susan B. King Professor Emerita of Public Policy and Economics at Duke University’s Sanford School of Public Policy.
 Her education research focuses on school finance and accountability, teacher labor markets, school choice, and early childhood programs.
 With colleagues at Duke University and UNC, she has used rich longitudinal administrative data from North Caroline to study school segregation, teacher labor markets, teacher quality, charter schools, and early childhood programs.
 With her husband, Edward Fiske, she has written books and articles on education reform efforts in New Zealand, South Africa, the Netherlands, and England.

 Prior to 1986, she taught at Dartmouth College, Wellesley College, and at Harvard University, first in the City and Regional Planning Program and then in the Kennedy School of Government.
 She graduated with a B.A. degree from Wellesley College in 1967, received a master's degree from the London School of Economics in 1968, and earned her Ph.D. in economics from Harvard University in 1974.

 Early in her career, her research focused on state and local public finance, and she was active in the National Tax Association, which she served as president in 1993-94.
 She has also been a visiting scholar at the Federal Reserve Bank of Boston, a senior research fellow at the Lincoln Institute of Land Policy, and a visiting fellow at the Brookings Institution.